KawtharAlkhateeb/JavaProjects/RobotFactory/readme.md

 2. Drilling robot
 3. Assemblt robot
 # Important specification
-a.
-We can only one instance of the assembly robot (singleton DP)
+1. We can only one instance of the assembly robot (singleton DP)
-b.
-Don't repeat same info in multiple objects of the same class.
+2. Don't repeat same info in multiple objects of the same class.